The 38th ACMC Visits Marine Corps Base Hawaii 2026

-U.S. Marine Corps Gen. Bradford J. Gering, the 38th Assistant Commandant of the Marine Corps, inspects new kennels during a tour at Marine Corps Base Hawaii, April 2, 2026.
+U.S. Marine Corps Gen. Bradford J. Gering, right, the 38th Assistant Commandant of the Marine Corps, speaks to Lt.
+Col. Andrew Koch, the commanding officer of Headquarters Battalion, Marine Corps Base Hawaii (MCBH) during a tour at MCBH, April 2, 2026.
 Gering visited Hawaii to assess the current state of the Military Working Dog facility and discuss ongoing efforts and future construction of the new kennels.
 (U.S. Marine Corps photo by Lance Cpl.
-Samuel Estridge)
+Nicholas Figueroa)

 |Date Taken: